CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection

-On the other hand, although our proposal presents an incremental approach to the DFL scheme, the performance of the algorithms used in the framework has not been validated with datasets affected by the concept drift phenomenon.
-Thus, the validation and design of techniques to alleviate the possible effect of catastrophic forgetting in realistic online learning scenarios are proposed as a line of future work.
+On the other hand, although our proposal's batch-based continual training approach for the DFL scheme allows to handle gradual changes in traffic behavior (evolving benign or malicious DNS patterns), its performance under abrupt or recurring drifts, such as the sudden emergence/disappearance of distinct attack families, has not yet been validated.
+Thus, the validation and design of techniques to alleviate the possible effect of catastrophic forgetting and concept drift phenomenons in challenging incremental learning scenarios are proposed as a line of future work.